 The speakers come in white, black, and bamboo finishes.
 The white is a high-gloss finish.
 While it will provide a lot in the way of looks, it’ll become a fingerprint magnet over time.
 The black is, thankfully, a matte finish.
 This is the simplest, but also least problematic of the looks.

-Up the price hike is the solid natural bamboo finish.
+Up the price, hike is the solid natural bamboo finish.
 This look is beautiful, with a build quality to justify the extra cost.
 While it is about $50 more expensive, I’d seriously consider paying it for how great it looks.

 The speakers are intended to be used as a pair.
-The left speaker houses the amplifier as well as all of the connection for hooking up the speaker.
+The left speaker houses the amplifier as well as all of the connections for hooking up the speaker.
 Simply run speaker wire from the left to the right, and everything will work.

 The left speaker features a pretty massive fin stack on the back to disperse heat generated by the amplifier.
 All the hookups are there too, including voltage selection, power switch, three audio inputs, and a USB port that supplies power to a phone or external DAC.